t-d-k/LibreCrypt/docs/technical_details__mounting_FreeOTFE_volumes.md

 * If exactly one cypher/hash combination successfully decrypted the "Volume details block", then the "Encrypted partition image" will be decrypted as necessary using this cypher/hash combination, together with the information obtained from the decrypted "Volume details block".

 As a result of the CDB layout, it is not necessary to store either the cypher or hash algorithm used for en/decryption anywhere.
-Nor is it necessary to prompt the user for this information as this information can be determined dynamically by attempting the mount using all possible combinations of installed hash/cypher and testing if the same check MAC can be generated using the decrypted data.
+Nor is it necessary to prompt the user for this information as this information can be determined dynamically by attempting the open using all possible combinations of installed hash/cypher and testing if the same check MAC can be generated using the decrypted data.

 <A NAME="level_4_heading_1">
 #### Additional information